aritro98/Autonomous-Obstacle-Avoidance-Robot/README.md

 2. **Connections**:
    - Ultrasonic/IR sensors connected to the input pins of the Arduino UNO.
    - Motors connected via the L298D motor driver.
+   - Robot chassis provides the structural framework, and the power source (battery) supplies necessary energy.

 3. **Code**:
    - The Arduino code facilitates sensor data reading and motor control.
 Refer to the [Code](./Code/) directory for the full implementation.